Cheapest Countries to Visit from India

 Soak in the Himalayan bliss while exploring Nepal.

-If you are an adventurous soul, you can walk (or hike) an extra mile to chase the sunrise at Nagarkot or opt for the Everest Mountain Flight to take a closer look at Mt.
+If you're an adventurous soul, you can walk (or hike) an extra mile to chase the sunrise at Nagarkot or opt for the Everest Mountain Flight to get a closer look at Mt.
 Everest.
-Trust me when I say this, it'll be a memory to cherish for a lifetime!
+Trust me when I say this - it'll be a memory to cherish for a lifetime!

 Expense: